workkkfor2012/gemini-coder/README.md

 Guiding Principles:

 - initialize popular chatbots but don't game them
-- don’t over-engineer AI-assistance
+- fully-featured, yet simple to use
-- don’t collect telemetry
+- zero telemetry
-- be robust and lightweight
+- robust and lightweight

 CWC is for you if: